astropy/astropy/docs/known_issues.rst

 See: https://github.com/astropy/astropy/issues/717

-Some docstrings can not be displayed in IPython < 0.13.2
+Some Docstrings Can Not Be Displayed in IPython < 0.13.2
 --------------------------------------------------------

 Displaying long docstrings that contain Unicode characters may fail on